matterandvoid-space/subscriptions/docs/fulcro.md

 # Why?

+Bring reactive UI updates for derived data to fulcro.

-Fulcro provides powerful features and abstractions but its rendering model is backward to how most humans think about UI development.
+Fulcro provides powerful features and abstractions but its rendering model makes dealing with derived data difficult to work with.
+Combined with the realization that a UI is mostly rendering derived data I didn't see a tractable way forward to continue using fulcro without a solution to this problem.

 The way I think about this is that most UI libraries have a "pull" mental model where a component (the leaf) asks for data it needs to render.
 Whereas in fulcro the model is "push" - a mutation augments the data and then tells the leaves to redraw,